 In a heavy Dutch oven or large pot, heat 3 tablespoon olive oil over medium heat.
-Add the diced onion, celery and carrots, sauté until softened.
-Add the garlic and sauté another minute.
+Add the celery and carrots, sauté over medium heat for 10 minutes, stirring often.

-3 tablespoon olive oil, 1 large yellow onion, ½ cup carrots, ½ cup celery, 4 cloves garlic
+3 tablespoon olive oil, 1 cup carrots, 1 cup celery

-Add the ground beef and crumble, brown.
+Add the ground beef, crumble and brown until cooked through.
 Drain some of the excess grease.

-Add in the milk and wine and let it simmer for about 5 minutes over medium low heat.
+Add in the milk, chicken broth and wine and let it simmer for about 10 minutes over medium low heat.

-2 - 28 oz crushed tomatoes, 6 oz tomato paste, 2 bay leaves, 2 teaspoon dried oregano leaves, 2 teaspoon dried basil, 1 ½ teaspoon onion powder, 2 ½ teaspoon kosher salt, ½ teaspoon pepper, 2 ½ tablespoon sugar, 2 teaspoon white vinegar
+28 oz crushed tomatoes, 6 oz tomato paste, 2 teaspoon dried oregano leaves, 2 teaspoon dried basil, 1 ½ teaspoon onion powder, 2 teaspoon kosher salt, ½ teaspoon pepper, 2 ½ tablespoon sugar

 While the sauce is simmering, prepare the pasta according to the package instructions for al dente (approx. 12 minutes).